 Military Discounts Fees: $10

-* As a courtesy to our students upon successful completion of their program, CGI does not charge a graduation fee.
-It is the student’s responsibility to obtain the necessary attire for the commencement ceremony, but the Institute will provide the first copy of the Official Transcript and Diploma at no additional costs.
+* As a courtesy to our degree seeking students upon successful completion of their program, CGI does not charge an additional graduation fee.
+It is the student’s responsibility to obtain the necessary attire for the commencement ceremony, but CGI will provide the first copy of the Official Transcript, doctoral hood, and white coat at no additional costs.

 ** This is an estimate based upon our research through online textbook vendors.
 CGI uses Open Educational Resources (available online at no cost to the student) whenever possible to reduce student cost of attendance.
 The student will be provided with a list of required textbooks during the initial enrollment process and is responsible for purchasing textbooks and supplies separately.